aditya280505/Credit-Risk-Intelligence-Platform/README.md

 It provides a useful interpretable baseline for comparison.

-### Important Observation
+## Important Observation

 Accuracy alone should not be used to select a credit-risk model, particularly when the target classes are imbalanced.

 A model can achieve high accuracy while still missing a significant number of actual defaults.

-For credit-risk applications, additional metrics such as:
+Therefore, credit-risk evaluation should also consider:

 * Precision
 * Recall